hosaka-t/Graph-neural-network-for-IIT/README.md

 - Each folder also contains `summary_N=*.csv` files summarizing the corresponding data.

 #### 2. `random_graph_data_N=100`
-- This folder contains the graph data used in experiments with \(N=100\).
+- This folder contains the graph data used in experiments with $N=100$.
-- Files are organized by the value of \(p_e\), with each pickle file including 100 test systems:
+- Files are organized by the value of $p_e$, with each pickle file including 100 test systems:
   - The first 50 systems are entirely dense graphs, where each pair of nodes is connected with a probability of 0.4.
 These systems are not described in the paper.
   - The second 50 systems are the split-brain-like systems analyzed in the paper.
 - Excel files in this folder are included for reference only.